UloE-G/Athletes-Corner/README.md

   3. Create a webhook endpoint and select all events.

-  4. Then add your heroku URL to the endpoint URL with the addition of /checkout/wh/ (e.g. https://xxxx.com/checkout/wh/)
+  4. Then add your heroku URL to the endpoint URL with the addition of /checkout/wh/ (e.g. https://xxxx.com/checkout/wh/).

-  5. Go back to Heroku and add the stripe webhook endpoint secret key, public key, and secret key to the config vars.
+  5. Go back to Heroku and add the stripe webhook endpoint secret key to the config vars.

 **Amazon Web Services**